xnfy520/extjs/docs/guides/command_ant/README.md

     <taskdef resource="com/sencha/ant/antlib.xml"
              classpath="${cmd.dir}/sencha.jar"/>

-When an Ant script is executed using `sencha ant ...`, the `cmd.dir` property is defined on entry.
+When an Ant script executes using `sencha ant ...`, the `cmd.dir` property defines on entry.
 Otherwise, the Ant script or the executing party must determine `cmd.dir` in an appropriate way for the local machine.